Valeriy Knyazev and Indus Talipov. November 11, 2025

 Unjust Verdicts

-Izhevsk Court Sentenced Two Jehovah's Witnesses, Both 74, to Penal Colony for Three Years
+Court in Izhevsk Sentenced Two Jehovah's Witnesses, Both 74, to Penal Colony for 3 Years

 Udmurtia

-Valeriy Knyazev and Indus Talipov became the oldest of those imprisoned for believing in Jehovah God—on November 12, 2025, Judge Rustam Tagirov found them guilty of organizing the activities of an extremist organization and sentenced them to 3 years in prison.
+Valeriy Knyazev and Indus Talipov became the oldest of those imprisoned for their faith in Jehovah God — on November 12, 2025, Judge Rustam Tagirov found them guilty of organizing the activity of an extremist organization and sentenced them to 3 years in a penal colony.
 The pensioners were taken into custody in the courtroom.

 The Knyazevs have been married for 52 years.
-Valeriy's wife Galina, a disabled person of group III, speaking in court, said: "My husband has knee necrosis, but he helps me, constantly supports me, goes to the store, does all the physical work."
+Valeriy's wife Galina, who is disabled, said in court: "My husband has necrosis of the knee, but he helps me, supports me constantly, goes to the store, does all the physical work."

-A criminal case against believers was initiated in June 2024.
-The trial in the Pervomaiskiy District Court of Izhevsk lasted 11 months.
-The basis for the accusation was the testimony of a secret witness.
-The materials against Aleksandr Stefanidin, the third defendant in the case, were placed in a separate proceeding.
+A criminal case against the believers was initiated in June 2024.
+The trial in the Pervomayskiy District Court of Izhevsk lasted 11 months.
+The charge was based the testimony of a secret witness.
+The materials against Aleksandr Stefanidin, the third defendant in the case, has been suspended.

-In Udmurtia, 10 Jehovah's Witnesses have already been persecuted.
-Law enforcement officers initiate criminal cases against believers despite their advanced age, serious illnesses and services to society.
-Among them Yevgeniy Stefanidin, a disabled person of group II with cancer, and Aleksandr Kutin, a top-class gas electric welder, who served oxygen systems in hospitals during the pandemic.
+In Udmurtia, 10 Jehovah's Witnesses have already been prosecuted.
+Law enforcement officers initiate criminal cases against believers despite their advanced age, serious illnesses and contributions to society.
+Among them Yevgeniy Stefanidin, a disabled person with cancer, and Aleksandr Kutin, a highly qualified gas and arc welder, who serviced oxygen systems in hospitals during the pandemic.

 The Case of Knyazev and Talipov in Izhevsk